 - personal statement (generally fewer than 900 words)

 Applications are made to Columbia through ERAS (Electronic Residency Application Service) and must be completed by October 1st.
 Applications received after October 1st will not be screened.
 After the completed application is processed by our Selection Committee, applicants will be notified by e-mail to arrange interviews.
 Dates and times for interviews are offered at that time.
-Interviews will be held on weekdays during November and December 2022.
+Interviews will be held on weekdays during November and December 2023.
 All interviews will be virtual.

 Further information may be obtained by contacting our Program Manager, Ms. Alexandra Perez at Alexandra.Perez@nyspi.columbia.edu.